baihuqian/baihuqian.github.io/_posts/2019-10-20-how-to-mount-wd-mycloud-on-ubuntu-18-04.md

 This line refers to your previously-created password file, and enable special permissions (like `chmod` etc.) to your mount.

-For my mount, I added the following line to `/etc/fstab`:
+As an example, I have a WD MyCloud EX2 which a static IP address of 192.168.10.10, and I would like to mount a shared named "Archive".
+My Ubuntu username is `ubuntu` and the password file is thus located at `/home/ubuntu/.smbcredentials`.
+I added the following line to `/etc/fstab`:

 ```
 //192.168.10.10/Archive /media/Archive cifs uid=ubuntu,credentials=/home/ubuntu/.smbcredentials,iocharset=utf8 0 0